Skip to main content

 Dermis

 The dermis is the middle layer of the skin, sitting just beneath the epidermis and above the hypodermis.
-It plays a vital role in skin structure, resilience, and overall function.
-It comprises of collagen and elastin fibres, blood vessels, lymphatics, nerves, and important skin cells such as fibroblasts, mast cells, and immune cells.
+The dermis plays a vital role in skin structure, resilience and overall function.
+The dermis is comprised of collagen and elastin fibres, blood vessels, lymphatics, nerves and skin cells such as fibroblasts, mast cells and immune cells.

-Skincare cannot penetrate to this layer without assistance, but some ingredients and treatments are designed to stimulate activity within it.
-Retinoids, Peptides, and Vitamin C are commonly used to support fibroblast function and encourage collagen production.
-More intensive procedures such as microneedling, laser resurfacing, or radiofrequency are able to reach the layer directly, triggering a healing response that promotes firmer, smoother skin over time.
+Retinoids, peptides and vitamin C are commonly used to support fibroblast function and encourage collagen production.
+More intensive procedures such as microneedling, laser resurfacing and radiofrequency are able to reach the layer directly, triggering a healing response that promotes firmer, smoother skin over time.

-The dermis is also where inflammation, wound healing, and immune responses are regulated.
-Chronic inflammation in this layer can accelerate ageing and contribute to conditions like acne, rosacea, or eczema.
+The dermis is also where inflammation, wound healing and immune responses are regulated.
+Chronic inflammation in this layer can accelerate ageing and contribute to conditions such as acne, rosacea and eczema.
 Supporting the skin’s barrier function and reducing oxidative stress can help protect the dermis and maintain a healthier skin environment.

 Close Menu